phylo-lab-usc/fiels_workbench/Mammal_organs/Analysis.md

 each of the 3 models (BM, OU, EB) fit the data in a relative sense.
 Next, I performed adequacy analysis using arbutus for the best fit model as chosen above.
 I then conducted the same analysis for using just BM or just OU to see how it affected adequacy of the data set.
+Finally, I performed the same analysis using gene-family specific phylogenies.

 ## Results